zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 ## CRITICAL CURRENT STATE
 **⚠️ EXACTLY WHERE WE ARE RIGHT NOW:**
-- [x] Currently working on: Bug fix for instance name validation
+- [x] Currently working on: Bug fixes for both scripts
-- [ ] Waiting for: User testing with fixed script (v2.0.1)
+- [ ] Waiting for: User testing with fixed scripts (v2.0.1 for both)
 - [ ] Blocked by: None

 ## Implementation Status
 - Phase: Feature Implementation - Instance Update Script with Safety
-- Step: BUG FIX - Instance name validation
+- Step: BUG FIXES - Both scripts now at v2.0.1
 - Status: IMPLEMENTED_NOT_TESTED

 ## Feature: Batch Scripts for Managing Instances (v2.0.0 → v2.0.1)